 Before getting started in FX, you should be aware that the market is susceptible to prominent levels of volatility and as a result, an asset might experience a breakout or breakdown in a short space of time.

-As a result, you should carry out both technical and fundamental analysis on the asset you want to trade before you open a position.
+As a result, you should carry out both technical and fundamental analyses on the asset you want to trade before you open a position.

 If you want to practice forex trading in a risk-free environment, you can open a demo account with CAPEX.com and start testing your CFD trading.
 Or, if you feel ready to start trading currencies on live markets, you can open an account and be ready to trade in less than five minutes.